 The Yeoman Warders also have ceremonial duties, including the

 nightly Ceremony of the Keys

 and attending such events as royal coronations and the Lord Mayor's Show in the

 City of London.

 Natasha Woollard of the Tower's press office and John Keohane,

-the Yeoman Gaoler, were kind enough to supply a number of facts about the Yeoman
+the Yeoman Gaoler during my visit, were kind enough to supply a number of facts about the Yeoman

 The erroneous nickname "Beefeater" probably dates back to

 the time when Yeoman Warders were given a daily ration of meat.
 (Records show, that in 1813, the